ivere27/secc/README.md

 ## Debug

-use DEBUG=* to watch every vervose logs. use DEBUG=secc* to watch only SECC's log.
+use DEBUG=* to watch every verbose logs. use DEBUG=secc* to watch only SECC's log.

       DEBUG=* gcc -c test.c